Egan Bernal: Former Tour de France winner to undergo surgery after training crash in Colombia

 By PA Media

-Former Tour de France champion Egan Bernal has suffered serious injuries in a crash while training in his native Colombia.
+Two-time Grand Tour winner Egan Bernal remains in intensive care after undergoing surgery on his spine following a serious crash suffered while training in his native Colombia.

+Bernal, 25, underwent multiple rounds of surgery following the accident, with doctors working to repair fractures in his right leg and kneecap as well as a collapsed lung.

+Overnight, the 2019 Tour de France winner had further surgery to repair dislocated fractures in his spine.

+A statement from the Clinica Universidad de La Sabana in Bogota said the operation "kept intact the neurological integrity and conserved the functionality of the segments involved".

+"We will wait for his progress over the next 72 hours in the Intensive Care Unit to see the response to the course of treatment established for this high-energy trauma," the statement added.
+"We have immediately begun the rehabilitation process to achieve the best possible results with our patient."

-Reports in the country suggest that Bernal had been involved in a collision with a parked bus while riding close to his home in Bogata, with images showing the 25-year-old receiving treatment next to a heavily-dented vehicle.
+Reports in Colombia said Bernal had struck a parked bus while riding at high speed close to his home in Bogota, with images showing the Ineos Grenadiers rider receiving treatment next to a heavily-dented vehicle.

-A statement from the Clinica Universidad de La Sabana in the Colombian capital said the 2019 Tour winner would undergo surgery later on Monday.
+The British team issued their own statement on Monday evening which did not give details of Bernal's injuries, but did say he had been conscious when transferred to hospital by the team's medical staff.

 We can confirm Egan Bernal has been taken to hospital following a training accident on a Team camp in Colombia this morning.— INEOS Grenadiers (@INEOSGrenadiers) January 24, 2022